Home Articles Architectural Transparency: Spatial Layers and Perceptual Depth

 A group of famous architects, including Walter Gropius, Le Corbusier, and Ludwig Mies van der Rohe, led the development of modern architecture.
 This set of architectural styles is known for its analytical approach to understanding how buildings operate, use of new materials that is strictly rational, openness to structural innovation, and absence of adornment.
 The rectangular or cubist shapes, a preference for white or cream, asymmetrical compositions, flat roofs, little to no ornamentation, steel and/or reinforced concrete, wide windows, and open floor plans are characteristics of the style.

 New construction technology has been the foundation for the development of modern architecture.
 Glass, a particular material that was widely used at the time, has a physical aspect that is closely associated with modernism.
+Mies van der Rohe’s Farnsworth House, with its floor-to-ceiling glass walls, is perhaps the purest expression of literal transparency in residential architecture, dissolving the boundary between interior and the surrounding landscape.

 The emphasis on collaboration and creativity spaces is all channeled toward future business and economic progress when we step back from current time and reconsider the symbolic significance that transparency has been brought up in this digital economy time.
 Because transparent architecture has long been used to make violent class, racial, and gender stratifications appear blatantly natural, even when institutions and technologies changed.